mannmi/KoreanWonDetection/Documentation/CONTRIBUTING.md

 ## Reporting Bugs
 * Before you report a bug ensure you are on the most recent version
 * Check the issue list to ensure no one has reported this issue already
+* Follow the Reporting Guidelines below, if you have met both of the above conditions.

 Reporting guidelines:
 * Summary of the issue